fischermoseley/manta/doc/similar_tools.md

 ### GateMate ILA

-An embedded logic analyzer written in Verilog, targeting the GateMate FPGA family from Colonge Chip and the Yosys/NextPNR toolchain.
+An embedded logic analyzer written in Verilog, targeting the GateMate FPGA family from Cologne Chip and the Yosys/NextPNR toolchain.
 Communication between the host and FPGA is accomplished with SPI, via a FT232 or FT2232 used as a USB-SPI adapter.
-GateMate is inteneded to be used with GTKWave, so the tool generates `.gtkw` files in addition to VCD files.
+GateMate is intended to be used with GTKWave, so the tool generates `.gtkw` files in addition to VCD files.

 - [Source Code](https://github.com/colognechip/gatemate_ila)